Easy to make, and ready in just two minutes, my vegan fish sauce delivers the essential umami-bomb that's central to Thai cooking.

 Yummy as it makes the food though, it's bad news for vegans and vegetarians, which means you need a decent substitute.
 Vegan fish sauce to the rescue!
 It's really easy to make, and ready in a couple of minutes.

-In Thai, fish sauce is called nam pla – literally, water of fish.
-However, mai means ‘not’, so I call this mai nam pla – ‘not fish sauce'.
+In Thai, fish sauce is called nam pla, which literally means 'water of fish'.
+However, mai means 'not', so I call my vegan fish sauce, mai nam pla - 'not fish sauce'.
 It may not be entirely grammatically correct but it works for me!